tweag/python-monorepo-example/2018-09-27-capability.md

 implementation of `MonadState` on a `ReaderT`.

-This is made possible by a new language extension available in the freshly released GHC 8.6: [`DerivingVia`][user-guide].
+This is made possible by a new language extension available in the freshly released GHC 8.6: [`-XDerivingVia`][user-guide].

-In short, `DerivingVia` is a generalisation of `GeneralizedNewtypeDeriving` which allows you, not only to derive an instance _for_ a newtype, but also _from_ a newtype, or, and this is most relevant for us, from a combination of newtypes.
+In short, `-XDerivingVia` is a generalisation of `-XGeneralizedNewtypeDeriving` that allows you not only to derive an instance _for_ a newtype, but also _from_ a newtype, or, and this is most relevant for us, from a combination of newtypes.
 For example:

 ``` haskell
 {-# LANGUAGE DerivingVia #-}

 import Data.Monoid (Sum (..))

 newtype MyInt = MyInt Int
   deriving (Monoid, Semigroup) via Sum Int
   deriving Num via Int
 ```

 In the above snippet we define `MyInt` which wraps an `Int`, and derive two instances for it.
 The `Monoid` instance is taken from `Sum Int`, and the `Num` instance is taken directly from `Int`.
 Note the `via` keyword in the deriving clauses.
-(In this example we could also have derived the `Num` instance using `GeneralizedNewtypeDeriving`.)
+(In this example we could also have derived the `Num` instance using `-XGeneralizedNewtypeDeriving`.)

 You will find a more complete introduction in [Baldur Blondal's talk][stolen-instances] on the subject.
 If you want all the details,